 Things to do

 The beauty of a holiday in Wales is that there's always a chance to find something new, something different, something special.
-Whether you want to unearth the treasures of a Pembrokeshire rockpool, taste the lastest craft beer from a Snowdonia brewery, enjoy the spectacular waterfalls at Devil's Bridge or get into some serious retail therapy in our capital city of Cardiff, there are endless ways you can have your own Welsh discoveries this summer as part of a family break, a romantic trip or a get-together with friends.
+Whether you want to unearth the treasures of a Pembrokeshire rockpool, taste the latest craft beer from an Eryri (Snowdonia) brewery, enjoy the spectacular waterfalls at Devil's Bridge or get into some serious retail therapy in our capital city of Cardiff, there are endless ways you can have your own Welsh discoveries this summer as part of a family break, a romantic trip or a get-together with friends.

 If you want to do something a bit educational, or if you've got little ones who love the idea of dragons and knights, rediscover history at one of Wales' many castles.
 There are more castles per square mile in Wales than any other country in Europe.
 Where will you start – the traditional and mighty castles or the unusual castles?
 All promise plenty of adventures.